Informo/specs/content/information-distribution/node.md

 [federation
 specification](https://matrix.org/docs/spec/server_server/r0.1.1.html) of the
-[Matrix protocol](https://matrix.org), and connected to one or more federations (i.e. Matrix rooms) which states and messages implements the Informo specifications.
+[Matrix protocol](https://matrix.org), and connected to one or more federations (i.e. Matrix rooms) which states and messages implement the Informo specifications.

 This page describes the behaviour nodes **must** implement in addition to the Matrix protocol specifications.
-From a technical point of view, this behaviour can be implemented either by embedding it in the piece of software implementing the Matrix specifications, or by using external tools that interact with the said piece of software.
+From a technical point of view, this behaviour can be implemented either by embedding it in the Matrix server implementation, or by using external tools that interact with the said implementation.

 ## Ping